jrihon/thesis/chapters/00_chapter/00_section_03.typ

 )
 $<eq-spherharmonics>
 The radial component is further determined by dependence of the nucleic charge of the atom.
 This means that we can explain why the electrons behave slightly different for particular element we want to describe.
 The radial component influences the spectra - like those in @fig-zeeman A. - by shifting the wavelength at which absorption and emission happens.
 The angular component actually describes the spherical harmonics part.
-This latter component expands into a set of _Legendre polynomials_.
+This latter component expands into a set of _Legendre polynomials_, which is a collection of predefined polynomials used to practically compute for the angular component.
 #figure(
   image("./figures/orbitals/orbitals-3d.svg", width: 100%),
   caption: [